matiaspsara/matiaspsara/README.md

 - 🔭 I’m currently developing:
   - A nautical assistance app for vessel operations.
   - A fleet management system for tracking vehicles.
-  - An incident registration platform for reporting and analytics.
 - 🌱 I’m deepening my knowledge of **cloud-native architectures**, **DevOps**, and **machine learning**.
 - 💬 Feel free to ask me about **Java**, **JavaScript/TypeScript**, **React**, **Flutter**, **AWS**, and **Docker**.
 - 📫 See **Connect with Me** below to reach out.